GAMINGNOOBdev/baranium/README.md

 <br/>
 To use the provided runtime, just provide a compiled script to the runtime executable and it should run.

+## Using the project manager
+Run `barrel --help`, it'll tell you the basics :p

 ## Embedding the runtime
 For further information please consider reading the [wiki](../../wiki).